djacobow/spinkler/README.md

     * turn on triacs
     * read from Google Calendar

-The main app just uses those to run a schedule.
+The demo app just uses those to run a schedule.

-The main app also runs a simple web server, which you can use to set up your Google credentials and adjust a few other basic parameters.

 You can use as little or as much of this as you like, and I'll be happy to take pull requests.

+I encourage you to experiment with just the libraries and a simpe Python wrapper to get familiar with controller your sprinklers.
+You may be inspired to write your own app entirely and not use the demo code!

 ## Getting Started

 ### Hardware Setup

+Follow the steps in the `HARDWARE.md` file, but basically:

 1. obtain a 20x4 LCD and solder a 16-pin 0.1" header to the
-   back of it so that the pins point backwards
+   back of it so that the pins point backwards.

 2. obtain the 20x2 0.1" header for a Raspberry Pi Zero W and solder those pins on, also on the back